Real-World RL: From The Matrix to Planet EarthReal-World RL: From The Matrix to Planet Earth

 For assembly and tight insertion tasks where contact mechanics are very sensitive, learning entirely in the real world is still too risky.
 For such settings, work from Tomizuka’s group proposes a hybrid idea: learn trajectories and compliance parameters with RL in simulation, then, in the real world, only do online fine-tuning of a small admittance residual.
 7

-This style of method may not be as eye-catching as HIL-SERL or RL-100, but it is very practical in industrial scenarios: most of the risk is handled in simulation, and real-world RL only “tightens the screw a little bit” .
+This style of method may not be as eye-catching as HIL-SERL or RL-100, but it is very practical in industrial scenarios: most of the risk is handled in simulation, and real-world RL only applies a small residual update.

 You can view it as an important side branch in the second stage: Real-World RL is not always the main actor, but can serve as the final adaptation layer in sim-to-real.